cavalab/cavalab.github.io/_projects/reducing-health-disparities-cds.md

     - title: "Translating Intersectionality to Fair Machine Learning"
 ---

-We are developing machine learning algorithms that can adapt to changing hospital environments in real time and make predictions that are equally accuracy among patient subpopulations.
+We are developing algorithms that can adapt to changing hospital environments in real time and make predictions that are equally accurate among patient subpopulations.
-We are studying these algorithms for patient admission risk predictions in emergency rooms.
+We investigate these algorithms for clinical decision support in emergency medicine and other fields.